-Strategically located first-person interpretation can provide surprising moments of personalised storytelling relating to cultural traditions and human interest narratives, such as the quarrying industry.
+such as the lake and flora and fauna of the rewilded habitats.
+Robust interactive elements such as fossil rubbing and wind-up or solar powered audio can add to the sense of discovery and adventure.
+Strategically located first-person interpretation can provide pathways to highlight visible features across the landscape, surprising moments of personalised storytelling relating to cultural traditions and human interest narratives, such as the quarrying industry.